idcrook/raspberry-pi-rotary-phone/README.md

 Once the bootstrap playbook is run successfully for a target host, you shouldn't need to run it again in the future. (unless you edit the ansible files, of course!)

-There is another playbook for additional raspberry pi configuration and developer setup.
-It is designated to run perform the maintenance role.
+There is another playbook for additional raspberry pi configuration.
+It is designated to perform a maintenance role, but also includes developer setup.
+It can even install Git repositories and NPM modules.

 **FILES**